Serhii-Leonenko/livecode_fetch_random_jokes/README.md

    ```
 7. **Push the solution**

-   Create PR from your branch to the `main` branch
+   Create PR from your branch to this repo's `main` branch.
+Name the PR with your full name.

 8. **That's all ) Ask mentor to check your solution**